apande95/zccticketviewer/README.md

 pip3 install -r requirements.txt
 ```

-3. Create a config.exe file in src and save the url and token(API token) of your application inside like below.
+3. Create a config.env file in src and save the url and token(API token) of your application inside like below.
 URL can be changed to your own domain.

 ```
 TOKEN=<API TOKEN>